-Significant financial reporting risks Why Our response and significant findings Revenue recognition Revenue recognition has been identified as a potential audit risk due to (i) conditional nature of funding under the Province's HSFR mechanism; and (ii) the potential incentive for management to overstate revenue to achieve the Hospital's accountability commitments.
-We have tested management's calculations of revenues, including: Confirming Provincial funding received and identifying conditional and unconditional funding Verifying the number of QBP procedures performed, which factor into the amount of revenue recognized Verifying the rate per procedure for QBP and priority program revenues Agreeing one-time funding to Provincial funding letters and verifying the basis for revenue recognition Verifying the amount of revenue recognized for specifically funded (other votes) programs based on expenditures incurred Reviewing management's assessment of the disposition of opening revenue items (receivable, payable, deferred) Performing substantive analytical procedures on other revenue sources Based on the results of our audit procedures, we have not identified any audit differences related to revenues.
-Capital assets Capital expenditures have been identified as a potential audit risk due to (i) the significance of capital expenditures and their associated funding; (ii) complexity associated with differentiating between a betterment and repairs and maintenance; and (iii) management's incentive to understate repairs and maintenance in order to achieve accountability commitments.
-We performed the necessary audit procedures over the Hospital's capital assets, including: Testing a sample of capital asset additions, including agreeing expenditures to supporting documentation and verifying that the expenditure represented a betterment Reviewing repairs and maintenance accounts to identify instances where capital expenditures may have been expensed Agreeing amortization rates to the Hospital's amortization policy (OHRS guidelines) and recalculating amortization expense for a sample of capital assets Assessing the appropriateness of capitalizing planning and site selection costs associated with the proposed new hospital construction project Reviewing the accounting treatment of capital planning grants provided by the Ministry of Health and Long-term Care Based on the results of our audit procedures, we have not identified any audit differences related to capital assets.

-Significant financial reporting risks Why Our response and significant findings Employee related accruals Employee-related accruals have been identified as a potential audit risk due to the quantum of the potential liability and the degree of uncertainty with respect to the determination of the liability amount.
+Significant financial reporting risks Why Our response and significant findings Revenue recognition Revenue recognition has been identified as a potential audit risk due to the conditional nature of certain funding received by the Hospital, which may impact their financial statement presentation.
+We have tested management's calculations of revenues, including: Agreeing revenue to supporting documentation; Assessing the reasonableness of revenue recognition for conditional revenue sources; and Assessing the appropriateness of accounts receivable and accounts payable recorded at year-end.
+Based on the results of our audit procedures, we have not identified any audit differences related to revenues, other than those that are trivial in nature.
+Capital assets Capital expenditures have been identified as a potential audit risk due to the significant level of capital investment undertaken by the Hospital and the potential subjectivity with respect to whether a betterment exists.
+We performed the necessary audit procedures over the Hospital's tangible capital assets, including: Testing a sample of capital asset additions, including agreeing expenditures to supporting documentation and verifying that the expenditure represented a betterment Ensure the appropriateness of cut-off for capital expenditures at year-end; and Testing associated revenue for capital expenditures, including government grants and donations.
+Based on the results of our audit procedures, we have not identified any audit differences related to capital assets.
+Employee related accruals Employee-related accruals have been identified as a potential audit risk due to the quantum of the potential liability and the degree of uncertainty with respect to the determination of the liability amount.
 We performed the necessary audit procedures over management's estimates, including assessing the reasonableness of key assumptions and performing a retrospective review of prior year's estimates.
-Employee-related liabilities addressed by our audit procedures included: Grievances and arbitration Unsettled contracts Termination benefits, including salary continuance arrangements Pay equity settlements Human rights complaints Liabilities under the Public Sector Labour Relations Transition Act Liabilities arising under Bill 148 - Fair Workplaces, Better Jobs Act Our audit procedures included: A retrospective review of settlements in comparison to amounts accrued in order to assess the appropriateness of the Hospital's estimates Consultation with other KPMG offices to determine industry-wide practice Based on the results of our procedures, we did not identify any audit differences with respect to employee related accruals.
+Employee-related liabilities addressed by our audit procedures included pay equity, unsettled contracts and termination benefits.
+Based on the results of our procedures, we did not identify any audit differences with respect to employee related accruals.